My Mentor, Bill “Bubba” Martin:

 Get a hold of me to talk about bringing this workshop to your community.

-First Friday Square Dance
+First Thursday Square Dance at Archetype Brewing Broadway

-In the summer months, we often move the dance to an outdoor covered pavilion at Ivy Creek Family Farm in Barnardsville, just north of Asheville.
+In the summer months we often move the dance to an outdoor covered pavilion at Ivy Creek Family Farm in Barnardsville just north of Asheville.